kthpanor/vlxman/_sources/docs/embedding.md

 ...
 @end
 ```

-[Download](../input_files/h2o-resp.inp) the input file to calculate the RESP charges for the water molecule at the HF/6-31G* level of theory.
+Download a [text file](../input_files/h2o-resp.inp) or [Python script](../input_files/h2o-resp.py) type of input file to calculate the RESP charges for the water molecule at the HF/6-31G* level of theory.

 ### LoProp charges and polarizabilities